Australia – European Union Collaboration Program 2014

 *Please note that all Australian timelines are dependent on the EC assessment periods.
 This timeline is subject to change.
 All changes to the timeline will be updated on the Academy website.

-Further information on the EU work program for 2014-2015 is available on the website of the Connecting Australian-European Science and Innovation Excellence (CAESIE) ‒ www.caesie.org
+Further information on the EU work program for 2014–2015 is available at Connecting Australian–European Science and Innovation Excellence (CAESIE).

 The grant will contribute towards research and linkages costs as demonstrated in the EC application, for example: